 The firewall system is responsible for allowing access for authorized individuals and at the same time for shielding a site from protocols and services that can be abused from hosts outside the private network.
 Thus rules, specified by the private network administrator, defining authorized traffic should be defined to the firewall and enforced by it.
-Any traffic not specifically authorized according to these rules must be blocked by the firewall.
-Of course, for a firewall to be effective, all traffic to and from the Internet must pass through the firewall, where it can be examined.
+Any traffic not specifically authorized according to these rules must be blocked by must pass through the firewall, where it can be examined.
 The firewall itself should also be secure and immune to penetration [35].

 Figure 4.1.
-Schematic of firewall
+Schematic of Firewall